Emma Sulkowicz

-Emma Sulkowicz (born October 3, 1992) is an American performance artist and anti-rape activist who first received media attention for the performance artwork Mattress Performance (Carry That Weight) (2014–2015).
-The artwork consisted of Sulkowicz carrying a mattress wherever they went on campus during their final year at Columbia University.
-Sulkowicz said the piece would end when the student who they alleged had raped them in their dorm room in 2012 was expelled or otherwise left the university.
-The work was a protest against campus sexual assault and the university's handling of the sexual assault case, in which it had cleared the accused of responsibility.
+Emma Sulkowicz (born October 3, 1992) is an American political activist and performance artist.
+While a college student, Sulkowicz developed a national reputation with the performance artwork Mattress Performance (Carry That Weight) (2014–2015).
+In 2019, she said she had stopped making art and began a master's program in traditional Chinese medicine.

 Early life and education

-Sulkowicz is the child of Sandra Leong and Kerry Sulkowicz, both psychiatrists from Manhattan, and is of Chinese, Japanese, and Jewish descent.
-Sulkowicz attended the Dalton School on the Upper East Side, where they were an A student and competitive fencer, and Columbia University, where they fenced sabre for the Columbia University Lions fencing team, and obtained a degree in visual arts in 2015.
-Sulkowicz is non-binary and uses both she/her and they/them pronouns.
+Sulkowicz is the child of Sandra Leong and Kerry Sulkowicz, who are both psychiatrists in Manhattan.
+Sulkowicz is of Chinese, Japanese, and Jewish descent.
+Sulkowicz attended the Dalton School on the Upper East Side, where she was an A student and competitive fencer.

+She attended Columbia University, where she fenced sabre for the Columbia University Lions fencing team, and obtained a degree in visual arts in 2015.

 Rape allegation

-In April 2013, Sulkowicz, then in the fourth year of a degree, filed a complaint with Columbia requesting the expulsion of fellow fourth-year student and German national Paul Nungesser, alleging he had raped them in Sulkowicz's dorm room on August 27, 2012.
-Nungesser was found 'not responsible' by a university inquiry.
+In April 2013, Sulkowicz filed a complaint with Columbia alleging that she had been raped by Paul Nungesser, another Columbia student, on August 27, 2012.
+A university inquiry found Nungesser 'not responsible'.
 In May 2014, Sulkowicz filed a report against Nungesser with the New York Police Department (NYPD).
-After the district attorney's office interviewed Sulkowicz and Nungesser and found insufficient grounds for reasonable suspicion, Sulkowicz declined to pursue criminal charges further, saying that NYPD officers were dismissive and had mistreated them.
-Sulkowicz subsequently focused their senior thesis on a work of performance art entitled Mattress Performance (Carry That Weight).
-The performance and the allegations received considerable media attention, with Sulkowicz becoming known as "Mattress Girl".
+After the district attorney's office interviewed Sulkowicz and Nungesser, it found insufficient grounds for reasonable suspicion.
+Sulkowicz declined to pursue criminal charges further, saying that NYPD officers were dismissive and had mistreated Sulkowicz.

+Sulkowicz subsequently focused her senior thesis on a work of performance art entitled Mattress Performance (Carry That Weight).
+Starting in September 2014, Sulkowicz carried a mattress around campus and to classes.
+The performance and her allegations received considerable media attention, with Sulkowicz becoming known as "Mattress Girl".
 Nungesser denied Sulkowicz's allegations of rape, citing as evidence friendly messages from Sulkowicz in the weeks following the alleged attack.

+Sulkowicz developed the performance piece after learning that Columbia had dismissed sexual assault charges against Nungesser by two other Columbia undergraduates.
+A second motivating factor was her sense that Columbia and the NYPD had dismissed the allegations without enough of a serious inquiry.

+In April 2014, Sulkowicz had filed a Title IX complaint with 23 other students, alleging Columbia has mishandled sexual assault cases.
+Journalist Vanessa Grigoriadis described this as "the most effective, organized anti-rape movement since the late '70s."

 In April 2015, Nungesser filed a Title IX gender discrimination lawsuit against Columbia, its board of trustees, its president Lee Bollinger, and Sulkowicz's supervising art professor Jon Kessler, alleging that they had facilitated gender-based harassment by allowing the art project to proceed.
-Federal District Court Judge Gregory H. Woods dismissed the lawsuit but allowed Nungesser to refile an amended suit, the refiled complaint was also dismissed, but Columbia settled the case under undisclosed terms after Nungesser's attorney began the process of appealing the dismissal.
+Federal District Court Judge Gregory H. Woods dismissed the lawsuit but allowed Nungesser to refile an amended suit.
+The refiled complaint was also dismissed.
+Columbia settled the case under undisclosed terms after Nungesser's attorney began the process of appealing the dismissal.